Do you need storage ideas for storing and organizing your seasonal decorations and decor you occasionally use? Let me show you what I did!

 Before Organizing

 To the left were shelves with toys, pillows, curtains, and random ornaments.
-I could not see or access most of them without taking half of it down.
+I could not see or access most of them without taking half of them down.

 Under the stairs were luggage, toys, and storage bins with Christmas and fall decor.